IN THE ACT

 Does pill testing make taking illicit drug use safe?

-No, consumption of illicit drugs carries an inherent risk of harm,.
+No, consumption of illicit drugs carries an inherent risk of harm.
 Pill testing services operate on a harm reduction principle.
-The service will provide you with information on the contents which might include unexpected contaminants or substances, the risks involved, and how to reduce them.
+Pill testing services provide information on the contents of the drugs tested, which might include unexpected contaminants or substances, the risks involved, and how to reduce them.
 Even with laboratory equipment testing, service staff never advise users that the drug they are taking is ‘safe.’

 Also, chemical analysis is not able to determine with certainty whether a person will have a toxic reaction to taking a pill, although certain contaminants are highly toxic and likely to cause harm if ingested.
 Illicit drugs such as amphetamines and MDMA are inherently unsafe and pill testing cannot certify that a person will not suffer an adverse reaction as a result of taking them.